privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 * `bid`: A numerical bid value.
 * `auctionConfig`: This would include `sellerSignals` (auctionConfig.sellerSignals) and `auctionSignals` (auctionConfig.auctionSignals).
-* `trustedScoringSignals`: trustedScoringSignals fetched from Seller Key/Value service
+* `trustedScoringSignals`: trustedScoringSignals fetched from seller's Key/Value service
-    * Note: Only the signals required for scoring the ad / bid is passed to scoreAd().
+    * Note: Only the signals required for scoring the ad / bid is passed to `scoreAd()`.
 * `bid_metadata`: This refers to an object created in the Auction service based on the render_url of the bid and other information known to the Auction service.